-Filed under accountability, centre-periphery relations, chauvinism, communal relations, democratic measures, devolution, disparagement, ethnicity, governance, historical interpretation, landscape wondrous, life stories, Muslims in Lanka, politIcal discourse, power politics, Presidential elections, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, world events & processes
+Filed under accountability, centre-periphery relations, charitable outreach, chauvinism, communal relations, cultural transmission, heritage, historical interpretation, legal issues, life stories, performance, politIcal discourse, religiosity, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, the imaginary and the real, tolerance, world events & processes

-Filed under accountability, chauvinism, communal relations, conspiracies, cultural transmission, doctoring evidence, economic processes, electoral structures, fundamentalism, historical interpretation, Islamic fundamentalism, island economy, landscape wondrous, language policies, legal issues, life stories, LTTE, martyrdom, Muslims in Lanka, politIcal discourse, power politics, racist thinking, Rajapaksa regime, religiosity, security, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, Tamil migration, the imaginary and the real, truth as casualty of war, unusual people, vengeance, war reportage, welfare & philanthophy, working class conditions, world events & processes
+Filed under accountability, atrocities, chauvinism, communal relations, cultural transmission, disparagement, ethnicity, heritage, historical interpretation, life stories, Muslims in Lanka, politIcal discourse, power politics, psychological urges, racist thinking, self-reflexivity, Sinhala-Tamil Relations, Tamil migration, tolerance, trauma, vengeance, world events & processes